-Interests: glaciology, remote sensing, science communication
+Interests: glaciology; satellite remote sensing; climate change; science communication

 Description of Award